Hire a kayak for a day and paddle to Anchorage.

 - Drift into caves on a high tide.

-- If you’re keen hike up to the top of the Watering Cove and take in the spectacular view of the Astrolabe and the Northern part of the park.
+- Stop in at Watering Cove and walk up the coastal track to experience the spectacular views of the Astrolabe and the Northern part of the park.

 This trip is recommended for confident outdoors people.